 It is permission for you to be uncomfortable when you are faced with the tasks of decluttering your home, or setting goals, or changing your ways, or trying something new.

 It is a reminder that feeling unhappy is part of living life, it doesn’t’ mean you are doing life wrong it just means you are doing life.

 It is encouragement to listen closer to yourself and those areas that bring you pain, the ones that need our attention and presence.

 It is hope that we can do more than just cope with life, we can live our life ON PURPOSE!

-If this kind of thing feels overwhelming to you and you want some help with it, stop by this page and check out my life coaching services.
+If this kind of thing feels overwhelming to you and you are ready for someone to guide you to the next steps, stop by this page and check out my life coaching services.